Lakeland Family Law Attorney

 Mediation

-Lakeland family law attorney Darla K. Snead is a Florida Supreme Court Certified Family Mediator, meaning she has received certified family mediation training, has completed educational courses and actual mediation experience, and has received mentorship from other certified mediators.
+Lakeland family law attorney Darla K. Snead Dulin is a Florida Supreme Court Certified Family Mediator, meaning she has received certified family mediation training, has completed educational courses and actual mediation experience, and has received mentorship from other certified mediators.
 Ms. Snead is also trained in a specialized version of divorce mediation known as collaborative divorce or collaborative family law, which requires a high level of commitment from the attorneys and their clients to achieve their goals and avoid litigation.
-Whether assisting you in voluntary or court-ordered mediation, attorney Darla K. Snead is vastly experienced in helping clients deal with conflict, resolve disputes, and reach settlements that not only avoid the courtroom but generally yield better results.
+Whether assisting you in voluntary or court-ordered mediation, attorney Darla K. Snead Dulin is vastly experienced in helping clients deal with conflict, resolve disputes, and reach settlements that not only avoid the courtroom but generally yield better results.

 Paternity